 Recently I have been looking into the principles of games and as you can imagine there are lots of varying ideas about this subject.
-I feel that if you boil it all down however there are five fundamental principles that most games have in common.
+I feel that if you boil it all down however there are some fundamental principles that most games have in common.

 What do you have to do?
 What is the purpose of the game?
 For example: